twilio/calworkshop/docs/quickstart.rst

 .. image:: _static/testdrive.png

 This is your first chance to test out what Twilio can do.
-Send yourself a text message and recieve a call.
+Send yourself a text message and receive a call.
 Congratulations, you've used Twilio for the first time!

 However, how would you do this from your own code?
 I'm glad you asked.